 This is where the DFG-funded project OCR-D comes in.
 Its main goal is the conceptual and technical preparation of the full text transformation of the VD.
 The task of automatic full-text recognition is broken down into its individual process steps, which can be retraced in the open source OCR-D software.
 This allows to create optimal workflows for the old prints to be processed and thus to generate scientifically usable full texts.

-Full-text recognition is understood as a complex process that includes several preprocessing and postprocessing steps in addition to the actual text recognition (see Fig. 1).
+Full-text recognition is understood as a complex process that includes several preprocessing and postprocessing steps in addition to the actual text recognition (see figure).
 First, a digital image is prepared for text recognition in preprocessing by binarization, cropping, deskewing, dewarping and despeckling.
 This is followed by layout recognition, which identifies the text areas of a page down to line level.
 Especially the recognition of the lines respectively the baseline is important for the following actual text recognition, which in all modern approaches is based on neural networks.
 The individual structures or elements of the full-text recognized document are then classified according to their typographic function and the OCR result is improved in the post-correction process if necessary, before it is transferred to repositories for long-term archiving.